 - i.
-Participants, shall at the minimum: - a) Implement full audit trail of all transactions. - b) Implement access rules, approvals, revocations and review procedures. - c) Data should follow the 9 ALCOA+ principle of Attributable, Legible, Contemporaneous, Original, and Accurate, Complete, Consistent, Enduring, and Available.
+Participants, shall at the minimum: - a) Implement full audit trail of all transactions - b) Implement access rules, approvals, revocations and review procedures - c) Data shall follow standards such as the 9 ALCOA+ principle of Attributable, Legible, Contemporaneous, Original, and Accurate, Complete, Consistent, Enduring, and Available.